MohamedOmar27/oh-no-a-conflict/README.md

 # oh-no-a-conflict
-a repository with intentional conflicts to demonstrate how to merge with git
+a repository with intentional conflicts to demonstrate the mechanism to merge with git